Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

 In this case, to unify notations, we call $m(x,\xi):=\langle \xi\rangle^d$ the corresponding order function, and denote $S(m):=S^d(X)$.

-The operator $P$ is said to be elliptic at infinity in $S(m)$ if $P\in S(m)$ and $\abs{a(x,\xi;\h)} \geq c m(x,\xi)$ for some $c>0$ and for large $(x,\xi)$ in the $\RM^n$ case; and similarly $\abs{a_0(x,\xi)} \geq c \langle \xi \rangle^d$ in the manifold case.
+The operator $P$ is said to be elliptic at infinity in $S(m)$ if $P\in S(m)$ and $\abs{a_0(x,\xi)} \geq c m(x,\xi)$ for some $c>0$ and for large $(x,\xi)$ in the $\RM^n$ case; and similarly $\abs{a_0(x,\xi)} \geq c \langle \xi \rangle^d$ in the manifold case.

-A \emph{quantum integrable system} is the data of $n$ commuting selfadjoint pseudo-differential operators $P_1,\dots,P_n$ in $S(m)$, such that the map of the principal symbols $F:=(p_1,\dots,p_n)$ defines a classical integrable system in $T^*X$.
-We shall always assume that $F$ is proper; in case the order function $m$ is unbounded, we make the stronger assumption that the operator $Q:=P_1^2+\cdots + P_n^2$ is elliptic at infinity in $S(m^2)$.
-Note that, for pseudo-differential operators, the commutation property $[P_j,P_k]=0$ is equivalent to the weak commutation (see~\cite{charbonnel})
+A \emph{quantum integrable system} is the data of $n$ commuting selfadjoint pseudodifferential operators $P_1,\dots,P_n$ in $S(m)$, such that the map of the principal symbols $F:=(p_1,\dots,p_n)$ defines a classical integrable system in $T^*X$.
+For simplicity, we shall always assume that $F$ is globally proper and that the operator $Q:=P_1^2+\cdots + P_n^2$ is elliptic at infinity in $S(m^2)$.
+This implies that $m$ is unbounded.
+(We could also include the case of bounded $m$ by imposing properness of $F$ only onto some compact set, and considering the intersection of the joint spectrum with a strict compact subset of this set.)
+Note that, for pseudodifferential operators, the commutation property $[P_j,P_k]=0$ is equivalent to the weak commutation (see~\cite{charbonnel})